hlship/datomic-tutorial/README.md

 Finally, start a REPL; this will start [Clerk](https://github.com/nextjournal/clerk) and open a new browser tab.

-_More to come, but next version of Clerk will simplify getting to one of the pages._
+In the browser tab, open one of the files under `notebook` such as `src/datomic_tutorial/notebook/basic_queries.clj`.